 “For example, there is a residential development near Denton, Texas where most of the homes are constructed with siding.
 When these homes were new, there was a lot of engagement and enthusiasm by younger buyers.
 Unfortunately, after a few years, those homes are not as attractive as they used to be and, in fact, seem to be run-down.
 I have a friend who lives there and he has said more than once that he wished he had a brick house!

-‘When you talk about construction materials that are native to the environment, in areas such as Dallas-Fort Worth, Denver and many other areas, brick is the native building material.
+‘When you talk about construction materials that are native to the environment, in areas such as Dallas-Fort Worth, Houston, and many other areas, brick is the native building material.
 The character of the communities is enhanced by this native material, and you can always feel good about brick.”

 For first-time home buyers, brick has its benefits.
 Contact us for more information.